nodejs/node/doc/api/os.markdown

            mac: '01:02:03:0a:0b:0c',
            internal: false } ] }

+Note that due to the underlying implementation this will only return network interfaces that have been assigned an address.

 ## os.EOL

 A constant defining the appropriate End-of-line marker for the operating system.